Software QA and Testing Less-Frequently-Asked-Questions

 Additional items will be added over time.
 Some of the questions shown were submitted previously by readers; suggestions for additional topics are welcome.

-- Why is it often hard for organizations to get serious about quality assurance?
+- Why is it sometimes hard for organizations to get serious about quality assurance?

 - Who is responsible for risk management?